William Talbot1

 Consanguinity Index=0.0%

-Mildred Mary Josephine de Trafford was born on 27 March 1856.2 She was the daughter of Sir Humphrey de Trafford, 2nd Bt. and Lady Annette Mary Talbot.1 She married Charles Bertram Bellew, 3rd Baron Bellow of Barmeath, son of Edward Joseph Bellew, 2nd Baron Bellew of Barmeath and Augusta Mary Bryan, on 10 August 1883 at All Saints Roman Catholic Church, Barton-upon-Irwell, Lancashire, England.1,2 She died on 29 December 1934 at age 78 at Weysprings, Haslemere, Surrey, England.3,2
+Mildred Mary Josephine de Trafford was born on 27 March 1856.2 She was the daughter of Sir Humphrey de Trafford, 2nd Bt. and Lady Annette Mary Talbot.1 She married Charles Bertram Bellew, 3rd Baron Bellow of Barmeath, son of Edward Joseph Bellew, 2nd Baron Bellew of Barmeath and Augusta Mary Bryan, on 10 August 1883 at All Saints Roman Catholic Church, Barton-upon-Irwell, Lancashire, EnglandG.1,2 She died on 29 December 1934 at age 78 at Weysprings, Haslemere, Surrey, EnglandG.3,2

 Citations